jukto-ai/.github/profile/README.md

 *"Did you finish your data chores today?"*

-Jukto says:
+Jukto asks:

-**"Stop babysitting data.
-Make the call.
+**"What decision will you make today?
 We’ll handle the rest."**

 This is not software.
 This is liberation.